How to Build A Brand (Yes You Should)

 So a brand is just a reputation?

 A brand is closely related to reputation, but it’s not just reputation.
-A brand encompasses:

 1. Identity: This includes the visual elements of a brand, such as logos, colors, and web design, which help differentiate a product or company in the market.